 - Mind your bathroom posture.
 How you sit when you poop is important in ensuring you’re getting everything out easily.
 Try to sit with your feet flat on the floor, or on a stool so that your knees are above your hips.
 Focus on relaxing your pelvic floor muscles and gently exhale like you’re blowing out a birthday candle to help you push effectively.

-- Focus on fiber rich foods.
-Foods such as whole fruits and vegetables are one of the best ways to get fiber into your diet.
+- Focus on fiber-rich foods.
+Foods such as whole fruits (not juice) and vegetables are one of the best ways to get fiber into your diet.
 This will help with your overall stool consistency and gastrointestinal motility.

 - Hydrate sans alcohol or caffeine.
 Your stool needs water.
 When you’re dehydrated, your body will rob water from your gut, which can lead to dry, bulky stool that is hard to pass.
 Observing your urine color is a helpful way to make sure you are getting enough water.
 You’ll know you’re sufficiently hydrated if your urine is very light yellow and clear.